“The Nervous System”

 The nervous system consists of the central nervous system (including the brain and spinal cord), the peripheral nervous system and the sensory system including the eyes, ears, nose and tongue.
 Its prime function is to comminate responses between internal and external stimuli.
 The names for the herbal combinations are chosen based on the properties of the key herbs i the formula. #

-The nervous system includes the central nervous system (CNS) and peripheral nervous system (PNS).
+The includes the central nervous system (CNS) and peripheral nervous system (PNS).
 The CNS is made up of the brain and spinal cord, whereas the PNS is made up of the somatic and autonomic nervous systems.

 Nervous systems are found in most multicellular animals, but vary greatly in complexity.[2]
 The only multicellular animals that have no nervous system at all are sponges, placozoans, and mesozoans, which have very simple body plans.
 The nervous systems of the radially symmetric organisms ctenophores (comb jellies) and cnidarians (which include anemones, hydras, corals and jellyfish) consist of a diffuse nerve net.
 All other animal species, with the exception of a few types of worm, have a nervous system containing a brain, a central cord (or two cords running in parallel), and nerves radiating from the brain and central cord.
-The size of the nervous system ranges from a few hundred cells in the simplest , to around 300 billion cells in African elephants.[3]
+The size of the nervous system ranges from a few hundred cells in the simplest worms, to around 300 billion cells in African elephants.[3]

 The central nervous system functions to send signals from one cell to others, or from one part of the body to others and to receive feedback.
-Malfunction of the nervous system can occur as a result of genetic defects, physical damage due to trauma or toxicity, infection, or simply senesence.
+Malfunction of the nervous system can occur as a result of genetic defects, physical damage due to trauma or toxicity, , or simply senesence.
 The medical specialty of neurology studies disorders of the nervous system and looks for interventions that can prevent or treat them.
 In the peripheral nervous system, the most common problem is the failure of nerve conduction, which can be due to different causes including diabetic neuropathy and demyelinating disorders such as multiple sclerosis and amyotrophic lateral sclerosis.
 Neuroscience is the field of science that focuses on the study of the nervous system.

 Function: At the most basic level, the function of the nervous system is to send signals from one cell to others, or from one part of the body to others.
 There are multiple ways that a cell can send signals to other cells.
 One is by releasing chemicals called hormones into the internal circulation, so that they can diffuse to distant sites.
 In contrast to this “broadcast” mode of signaling, the nervous system provides “point-to-point” signals—neurons project their axons to specific target areas and make synaptic connections with specific target cells.[35]
 Thus, neural signaling is capable of a much higher level of specificity than hormonal signaling.
 It is also much faster: the fastest nerve signals travel at speeds that exceed 100 meters per second.